borgmatic

 Source code

-To get set up to develop on borgmatic, first install pipx to make managing your borgmatic environment easy without impacting other Python applications on your system.
+To get set up to develop on borgmatic, first install pipx to make managing your borgmatic environment easier without impacting other Python applications on your system.

 Then, clone borgmatic via HTTPS or SSH: